streamr-dev/network/README.md

 **Support for email/password authentication will be dropped in the future and cryptographic keys/wallets will be the only supported method.**

-Authenticating with an Ethereum private key by cryptographically signing a challenge.
-Note the utility function `StreamrClient.generateEthereumAccount()`, which can be used to easily get the address and private key for a newly generated account.
-Authenticating with Ethereum also automatically creates an associated Streamr user, if it doesn't exist:
+If you don't have an Ethereum account you can use the utility function `StreamrClient.generateEthereumAccount()`, which returns the address and private key of a fresh Ethereum account.

+Authenticating with Ethereum also automatically creates an associated Streamr user, even if it doesn't already exist.
+Under the hood, the client will cryptographically sign a challenge to authenticate you as a Streamr user:

 ```javascript
 new StreamrClient({